 Why we do it

 The English-Speaking Union was formed in the belief that more effective communication between nations would lead to improved global understanding.
 This belief still stands strong today.
 As communities become ever-more multicultural, and society more polarised, there has never been a greater need to understand different perspectives and opinions.
-While technology purports to help us with communication, it is very much focused on the ‘broadcast’ aspects.
-What needs as much attention is critical engagement.
 Children need to learn how to listen and evaluate other points of view; how to distinguish fake news from real.
 They need to learn to disagree without being disagreeable, and they need to learn that what they think and what they have to say matters.

 Our speech and debate programmes and cultural exchanges help with all these things.
 They improve oracy ability and academic attainment as well as a whole range of social, emotional and interpersonal skills now seen as increasingly important by both industry and educationalists.
 These include self-confidence, self-awareness, resilience and empathy.
 Read more about oracy and why it matters.

 For most people at work and in their daily lives, the ability to speak is far more important than the ability to write.
 Life requires a much wider range of skills than our schools are spending time on today

 Head of News and Current Affairs, Channel 4

 Developed the oracy skills of over 6,600 young people in England and Wales